 Aquatic pollution is one of the principal environmental and public health problems Africa and the Middle East regions are facing (Anwar, 2003).
-Aquatic pollution does not only damage the aquatic ecosystems but also the terrestrial ecosystem when there is spill-over of these water bodies to the land or when the water is been consumed by humans and animals, thereby severely damaging and threatening the ecosystem (Authman et al., 2013).
-The aquatic ecosystem is constantly polluted with a variety of solid and liquid wastes, and every waste is ultimately dumped or emptied into natural water bodies (Garg et al., 2009).
+Aquatic pollution does not only damage the aquatic ecosystems but also the terrestrial ecosystem when there is spill-over of these water bodies to the land or when the water is been consumed by humans and animals, thereby severely damaging and threatening the ecosystem (Authman et al. 2013).
+The aquatic ecosystem is constantly polluted with a variety of solid and liquid wastes, and every waste is ultimately dumped or emptied into natural water bodies (Garg et al. 2009).
 Human activities in the coastal area and marine water contribute to the discharge of various kinds of pollutants such as heavy metals into the marine ecosystems (Ansari et al., 2004).
-The main reason for the metal contamination is considered as persistent and due to their toxic properties, could create several problems for different kinds of marine ecosystems and could be accumulating in marine organisms (Amiard et al., 2000).
-Moreover, their accumulation in marine organisms and biomagnification throughout the food chain may be harmful for human health (Biney et al., 1994).
+The main reason for the metal contamination is considered as persistent and due to their toxic properties, could create several problems for different kinds of marine ecosystems and could be accumulating in marine organisms (Amiard et al. 2000).
+Moreover, their accumulation in marine organisms and biomagnification throughout the food chain may be harmful for human health (Biney et al. 1994).

-The disposal of toxic wastewater into the aquatic ecosystem is harmful about its possible hygienic and aesthetical effects and its impact on fauna and flora of the aquatic environment (Bahnasawy et al., 2009).
-About 2000 medium and large-scale industries in Lagos State discharge untreated effluents directly or indirectly into the Lagos Lagoon (Uaboi-Egbenni et al., 2010).
-The Ogun River carries wastes from hinterland and discharge into the Lagoon and the effluents from Agbara Industrial Estate also drains into Lagos Lagoon through discharge into Ologe Lagoon, which is linked to Lagos Lagoon through Badagry creek (Uaboi-Egbenni et al., 2010).
+About 2000 medium and large-scale industries in Lagos State discharge untreated effluents directly or indirectly into the Lagos Lagoon (Uaboi-Egbenni et al. 2010).
+The Ogun River carries wastes from hinterland and discharge into the Lagoon and the effluents from Agbara Industrial Estate also drains into Lagos Lagoon through discharge into Ologe Lagoon, which is linked to Lagos Lagoon through Badagry creek (Uaboi-Egbenni et al. 2010).